mandliya/Build-OS-From-Scratch/README.md

 and the Gitbook - http://samypesse.github.io/How-to-Make-a-Computer-Operating-System/

-I am understanding and rebuilding author's previous work for my better understanding and enhancements(if any, I would contribute to original project)
+I am understanding and rebuilding author's previous work for my better understanding and enhancements(if any, I would contribute to original project).
+I will just put a little more novice touch in Documentation

 The OS should not just be a "proof of concept", it should have following features: